sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 "Yeah, I got a game, it's called *Judge-*" She thrust her hand into the screen, reaching in to grab the person's clothes.

-"Jury-" she pulled as hard as she could, hearing things knock over as the person's head appeared through the screen.
+"*Jury-*" she pulled as hard as she could, hearing things knock over as the person's head appeared through the screen.

-"And Executioner!"
+"And *Executioner*!"
 With a particularly strong tug their body was pulled completely through, and the person fell with a thump onto the floor of the throne room.
 The minion jumped back as this third person seemed to appear out of thin air.
 Mu noticed this person was about a third taller than her.

 Everyone in the room was quiet for a few moments.